 Your doctor may prescribe a prokinetic drug to increase gut motility.
 There are, however, some natural prokinetics that you may want to try on your own as well.

-Pure Encapsulations’ MotilPro is a hypoallergenic nutritional supplement free from gluten, soy, and dairy, which supports gut signalling and boosts gut movement.
+Pure Encapsulations’ MotilPro is a hypoallergenic nutritional supplement free from gluten, soy, and dairy, which supports gut signaling and boosts gut movement.
 Aside from helping prevent and address SIBO, it is also recommended for those with IBS, reflux, gastroparesis, dyspepsia, and other similar symptoms.

 Another natural prokinetic option is the use of Iberogast.
-It consists of nine different herbal extracts which all contribute to a healthier digestion.
+It consists of nine different herbal extracts which all contribute to healthier digestion.
 Since it helps alleviate symptoms like stomachache, dyspepsia, bloating, and heartburn, it may be prescribed for other digestive and biliary conditions too.

 4. Digestive Support